DanielTsiang/TipCalculator-JavaScript/README.md

-"A Tip Calculator made using JavaScript, HTML and CSS"
+A Tip Calculator made using JavaScript, HTML and CSS